h0ngcha0/liuhongchao.github.io/_posts/2014-9-26-vagrant-dev-vm.md

 [Vagrant](https://www.vagrantup.com/) and provisioned by [Ansible](http://www.ansible.com/).
 In general it has been a very pleasant experience.
-[Here](https://github.com/liuhongchao/ansible-dev-vm) is the code I use set it up.
+[Here](https://github.com/liuhongchao/ansible-dev-vm) is the code I wrote to set it up.

 And the following is screenshot of this very post being written under my virtualized development environment.